-It's hard deciding how much you should contribute to your KiwiSaver - here are some things to consider.
+It's hard deciding how much you should contribute to your KiwiSaver account - here are some things to consider.

 Think back to the day when you completed your KiwiSaver form and fixed your KiwiSaver contribution rate.
 How do you decide what that figure should be?
 It's certainly a really hard one to answer.
 The more you contribute, the more money you will have for your retirement or your first home.
 However, you need to find the right balance between sacrifice today or a sacrifice in the future.